archriss/react-native-display-html/README.md

 defaultHeight | Webview's height before it's updated | `number` | 100
-additionalHeight | Add some height to the webview once it's calculated | `number` | 0 bodyClass | Add some height to the webview once it's calculated | `string` | `''`
+additionalHeight | Add some height to the webview once it's calculated | `number` | 0 bodyClass | Add some height to the webview once it's calculated | `string` | `''` customHeightScript | Override the default height script (for example if you wanted to make the height smaller)

 ## Tips and tricks